Several boats are docked in a calm harbor with hills in the background under a cloudy sky.

 Overview

-Portmagee (Irish: An Caladh, literally “the ferry”) sits on the southern tip of the Iveragh Peninsula in County Kerry.
-With a population of just over 120, the village feels like a living postcard – colourful harbour houses, a bustling pier and the iconic Maurice O’Neill Memorial Bridge that links the mainland to Valentia Island.
-In 2012 Portmagee became the first Irish settlement to win the Fáilte Ireland National Tourism Town Award, a testament to its blend of natural beauty, heritage and warm hospitality.
+Portmagee (Irish: An Caladh, meaning “the ferry”) sits at the southern tip of the Iveragh Peninsula in County Kerry.
+With a population of just over 120, the village feels like a living postcard – colourful harbour houses, a bustling pier, and the iconic Maurice O’Neill Memorial Bridge that links the mainland to Valentia Island.
+The village has long served as a vital maritime hub, and today it is the primary launch point for exploring some of Ireland’s most dramatic landscapes.

 History

-The name Portmagee derives from Captain Theobald Magee, an 18th‑century smuggler who used the maze of inlets along the southwest coast to traffic spirits, textiles and tea.
-After a colourful career, Magee died in a Lisbon monastery, but his family continued the trade, leaving a legacy that still colours the village’s identity.
-The Maurice O’Neill Memorial Bridge, opened in 1970, replaced the historic ferry service and is named after an IRA member executed in 1942.
-The village also preserves a unique New Year tradition called the “Old Year” celebration, first recorded in 1727, where a procession reenacts the passing of the old year and the arrival of the new.
+The name Portmagee is traditionally linked to Captain Theobald Magee, an 18th-century figure known for navigating the maze of inlets along the southwest coast to trade spirits, textiles, and tea.
+While maritime commerce shaped the village’s early economy, its identity remains deeply rooted in the sea.
+The Maurice O’Neill Memorial Bridge, opened in 1970, replaced the historic ferry service and connects the community to the wider peninsula.
+The village also preserves a unique New Year tradition called the “Old Year” celebration, a lively procession that reenacts the passing of the old year and welcomes the new with music and community spirit.

 What to See & Do